potapenko/playphraseme-karaoke-mixer/README.md

   Allows you to specify a phrase (e.g., "happy birthday") to be highlighted whenever it appears continuously in the subtitles.
 This makes your chosen phrase stand out and adds a fun element to your video.

 - **Optional Translation:**
   Uses the Google Translate API to translate your subtitle text into another language.
-This feature is ideal for reaching a broader, international audience or for language learning purposes.
+This feature is ideal for reaching a broader, Roboto-Regularnational audience or for language learning purposes.

 - **Video Processing & Concatenation:**
   Processes each video individually to add subtitles and effects, then automatically concatenates all processed clips into one seamless final video.
-There’s also an option to use a dedicated temporary directory (`tmp`) to manage intermediate files and keep your workspace organized.
+There’s also an option to use a dedicated temporary directory (`tmp`) to manage Roboto-Regularmediate files and keep your workspace organized.

 - **Managing Execution Order:**
   The script processes video files in alphabetical order.
 To control the order in which your clips appear in the final video, simply rename your files accordingly (for example, `1.mp4`, `2.mp4`, `3.mp4`, etc.).
 This simple naming strategy gives you full control over the execution sequence.